Camino Training and Preparation for Via Podiensis

 One of the highlights was our encounter with a large ambling porcupine!

-Although I think it is fair to say that the terrain in the Dufferin section could be considered challenging to most, the toll it took on our bodies came as a bit of a surprise to Sean and I. We had (perhaps naively) thought this hike would be a good opportunity to train for our upcoming hike in France.
+Although the terrain in the Dufferin section could be considered challenging to most, the toll it took on our bodies came as a surprise to Sean and me.
+We had (perhaps naively) thought this hike would be a good opportunity to train for our upcoming hike in France.
 We soon learned just how foolish this idea may have been, and are having serious concerns about our ability to survive the Via Podiensis in one piece.
-In any event, we survived it and are looking forward to opportunities for participate in future End-to-End hikes.
+In any event, we survived it and are looking forward to opportunities to participate in future End-to-End hikes.

 As Annie says in Six Ways to Santiago, "They say that a bad day for the Ego is a good day for the Soul, so today must have been very good for my Soul!"